Overview and Applications

 Compound 1 was selectively cytotoxic to pancreatic carcinoma cells (PACA-2), and 2 and 3 were selectively cytotoxic

 to lung carcinoma cells (A-549); the mixture of 4 and 5 was selectively cytotoxic for the lung (A-549), colon (HT-29),

-and pancreatic (PACA-2) cell lines with potencies equal to or exceeding those of Adriamycin.
+and pancreatic (PACA-2) cell lines with potencies equal to or exceeding those of Adriamycin® (Doxorubicin).
+This is

-One of the documented mechanisms of action of Graviola is by decreasing energy to abnormal cells (ATP-inhibitor).
+One of the documented mechanisms of action from Graviola is by decreasing energy to abnormal cells (ATP-inhibitor).

 Taking supplements that increase cellular energy, such as CoQ10, will counteract or disable this one mechanism of